-Cologne is a city in western part of Germany.
-Its Cologne Cathedral is one of the most recognizable buildings in the country and indeed is very impressive.
-But besides the cathedral there are much more things to see and do in this 2000 year old city on the Rhine.
+Cologne is a 2000 years old city in western part of Germany best known for its iconic cathedral.
+Cologne Cathedral is one of the most recognizable buildings in the country and indeed is very impressive.

-We went to Cologne in the spring and spent about one and a half days there.
-I personally liked the city very much.
-Nice atmosphere, walks along the riven, Rhine boat tours, Lindt chocolate, old town, bridges with nice views, tasty beer – what’s there not to like?!
+We visited Cologne in spring and liked the city very much.
+Nice atmosphere, walks along the river, Rhine boat tours, Lindt chocolate factory, an old town, bridges with nice views, tasty beer – what’s there not to like?!

 We were lucky because we had our own local guide.
-Yuriy’s niece studied in Cologne back then and she was happy to spend the day with us walking around the city and guiding us to places with best views (I wanted to add “…and cafes with great beers”, but then – is there such a thing as bad beer in Germany? 🙂 )
+Yuriy’s niece studied in Cologne back then and she was happy to spend the day with us walking around the city and guiding us to places with the best views and cafes with great food and beer.

 While we do most of our walks on foot, there is a good public transport system in Cologne.
 City is well connected by buses and trams.
 You can buy tickets at most of the tram stops and also inside buses and trams, cost depends on travel distance.
 Buy a single use ticket or if you plan to travel more than twice during the day then it’s more cost effective to buy a one-day ticket.

 If you arrive to Cologne by train it brings you right to the city center.
 Cologne Central station (Köln Hauptbahnhof) stands right next to the Cologne Cathedral.
 So you will see the city’s main sight as soon as you leave the station.